somdip/api-client/README.md

 TODO Implementations:
 -------------------
 - currently the clint does not check for token expiry.
-This has not been implemented as the 401 unauthorized request must have a Access-Control-Allow-Origin header to allow XHRequest to fail with a resonse code.
-Alternatively you can clear the token from the local storage using chrome browser.
+This has not been implemented as the 401 unauthorized request must have a Access-Control-Allow-Origin header to allow XHR request to fail with a resonse code.
+Alternatively you can clear the token from the local storage using chrome browser once the authentication fails.
+It will again promt the login window.
 ![image](https://user-images.githubusercontent.com/4983375/54886049-dacc1180-4e83-11e9-8544-fa5143eb503f.png)